China's ports brace for second hit as virus spread wipes out exports

 But with virus outbreaks now overwhelming healthcare systems and shutting logistics channels in other major economies, exporters and industry analysts warn that global demand for products made and shipped out of China looks set to plunge.

-"We expect the near-term impact on trade growth in coming quarters likely to be the worst ever, as economies stall and external demand faces imminent collapse on large scale quarantine measures across major economies," said Rahul Kappor, vice president at IHS Markit.
+"We expect the near-term impact on trade growth in coming quarters likely to be the worst ever, as economies stall and external demand faces imminent collapse on large scale quarantine measures across major economies," said Rahul Kapoor, vice-president at IHS Markit.

 China's container processing volumes fell 10.6 per cent in the first two months of 2020 compared to the year before, while exports dropped 17.2 per cent.